 Upon relocating to the San Francisco Bay Area in 1984, Laura performed with John Dankworth and the SF Symphony, with the Rudi Salvini Big Band (with luminaries Allen Smith and Johnny Coles), and in the Benny Barth trio.
 She and her husband formed the group Triceratops, which appeared at Yoshi’s, Kimball’s, Jazz on the Hill, SF Performances, and numerous festivals.
 Band members included Jim Zimmerman, Dean Reilly, Jeff Cressman, Dave Eshelman, Clark Gayton, Jules Rowell, and other top Bay Area musicians.

-Since then, Laura has led a busy free-lance performing life, sharing the stage with many Bay Area musicians including Clairdee, Jason Lewis, Jackie Ryan, Nicolas Bearde, Ed Reed, Noel Jewkes, Alan Hall, Bob Kenmotsu, Leon Joyce, Jr., John Santos, Mary Fettig, Marcus Shelby, and countless others.
-She has performed with big bands including the Morchestra, the CSM Band, and the Montclair Women’s Big Band.
-She has appeared at SF Jazz with her own trio, as well as with Steve McQuarry’s Tribute to Carla Bley, and the Destiny Muhammad Project.
+Since then, Laura has led a busy free-lance performing life, sharing the stage with many Bay Area musicians including Clairdee, Jason Lewis, Jackie Ryan, Nicolas Bearde, Ed Reed, Noel Jewkes, Alan Hall, Bob Kenmotsu, Leon Joyce, Jr., John Santos, Mary Fettig, Chris Amberger, Destiny Muhammad, Ruth Davies, Roger Glenn, Kay Kostopoulous, Marcus Shelby, and countless others.
+She has performed with numerous big bands including the Morchestra, the CSM Band, and the Montclair Women’s Big Band, and played in Steve McQuarry’s Tribute to Carla Bley at SF Jazz.

-She and Tony Corman are co-leaders of FivePlay Jazz Quintet, for which they compose original music.
+Laura has appeared with her own trio and quartet at SF Jazz, Piedmont Piano, Sacramento Jazz Cooperative, JB Piano, Sunset Music Series, California Jazz Conservatory, and other venues.
+She and her husband, guitarist/composer Tony Corman, are co-leaders of FivePlay Jazz Quintet, for which they both write original music.
 FivePlay’s members include Dave Tidball and bassist Paul Smith.
 FivePlay has three CDs, all of which have received national and international airplay.
 Guest artists with FivePlay include the late Eddie Marshall, Ron Horton, and Celia Malheiros.
 The group has performed widely in the Bay Area, including Yoshi’s, the California Jazz Conservatory, Vallejo Jazz, Piedmont Piano, Red Poppy Art House, and the Sound Room, done two live concert broadcasts on KPFA-FM, and been featured twice on Jim Bennett’s “In The Moment” on KCSM-FM.
 FivePlay’s performance of Laura’s composition, “Glow In the Dark”, was featured on the soundtrack of the documentary, “The Grant Green Story”.

 Laura’s recordings include: FivePlay Jazz Quintet, Five of Hearts, Five and More, Cerulean Blue (with Ted Wolff), Triceratops, and Jenny Ferris’ Day In, Day Out.